Wai Hok Cheng Wai Hok Cheng

 A Cross-Border Connection

-A Ghostwriter Across Languages
+A Pen Across Languages

 Raghu was very fond of Yang Yankang’s photobook on Tibetan Buddhism, Spiritual Enlightenment.
 At the time, Raghu was planning to complete a project on the Dalai Lama and intended to gift the book to him with a personal inscription.
 Since he does not know Chinese, he asked me to translate and scribe his message on the title page.
 Though I was happy to help, the thought of my handwriting being presented to the Dalai Lama made my hands tremble; I was terrified of failing the master’s trust.